 What should you use instead of ryegrass when you're cultivating a natural meadow?
 We suggest a variety of native meadow grasses, which creates an aesthetic appeal and caters for as much wildlife as possible.
 An ideal meadow grass mix should include species such as:

 - Creeping Red Fescue

 - Tall Fescue

 - Hard Fescue

 - Smooth-Stalked Meadow Grass

-Much like wildflowers, Meadow Fescue grows well in poor soil conditions making them very compatible.
-Timothy and Creeping Red Fescue are both slow-growing initially, allowing wildflowers to get well-established.
-All the species listed have been carefully selected to provide the best support to your meadow while adding visual interest and providing value to wildlife.
+Much like wildflowers, Meadow Fescue thrives well in poor soil conditions, making it very compatible with wildflowers.
+Timothy and Creeping Red Fescue are both slow-growing initially, allowing wildflowers to become well-established.
+All these species provide an excellent support structure for your meadow, adding visual interest and providing value to wildlife.

-While people mainly think of flowers as being great for pollinators, the grass in a meadow is also important to wildlife.
-A great example of this is Cocksfoot - the grass is a food source for caterpillars, the seeds are eaten by birds, and the pollen is favoured by honeybees.
-On top of this, bees can build nests in it, small mammals can nest in the stalks, and it provides a habitat for reptiles and amphibians.
-Timothy grass is the main food source for caterpillars of several butterfly species including the marbled white, and it forms an essential grassland habitat for invertebrates.
-Just imagine all that wildlife thriving in your garden thanks to grass!
+While it's common to think of flowers as being the primary attraction for pollinators, the grass in a meadow is equally important to wildlife.
+For example, Cocksfoot grass is a food source for caterpillars, its seeds are a treat for birds, and its pollen is favoured by honeybees.
+It also provides a habitat for bees to build nests, a safe haven for small mammals, and it offers a refuge for amphibians.
+Timothy grass is the primary food source for caterpillars of several butterfly species, including the marbled white, and it forms an integral part of the grassland habitat for invertebrates.
+Just imagine all that wildlife thriving in your garden, thanks to the right choice of grass!